yohplala/oups/_sources/parquetset.rst.txt

 ~~~~~~~~~~~~~~~~

 * *oups* accepts `pandas <https://github.com/pandas-dev/pandas>`_ or `vaex <https://github.com/vaexio/vaex>`_ dataframes.
 * Row index is dropped when recording.
 If the index of your dataframe is meaningful, make sure to reset it as a column.
-This only applies for *pandas* dataframes, as *vaex* ones have no row index.
+This only applies to *pandas* dataframes, as *vaex* ones have no row index.

 .. code-block:: python